 If you feel like you’re overcommunicating with your partner, you’re probably communicating the perfect amount.

 Being apart can make your actual time together seem a lot more intense and fast-paced, and that’s not necessarily a bad thing.

-When you’re in a long-distance relationship, your time together is precious, it forces you to be more open about your feelings and take things to the next level.
-Set a pace you can both be on the same page with.
+When you’re in a long-distance relationship, your time together is precious; it forces you to be more open about your feelings and take things to the next level.
+Set a pace that you can both keep up with.

 15. Clashing Habits And Routines

 You go to bed at 9 p.m. every night.
 Your boyfriend is a night owl.
 You keep your apartment very clean.
 Your girlfriend uses her floor as her laundry basket.

 Figuring out how to make it all work once you spend more time together is important to the longevity of your relationship.
 It’s perfectly normal to have different habits and schedules, yet it can all be blended together if you’re determined.